glethuillier/mps/client/README.md

 # mps | Client

-This *mps* (Merkle Proof Service) client uploads files to a *mps* server and, using a Merkle tree ensures that they have not been corrupted in any way.
+This *mps* (Merkle Proof Service) client uploads files to a *mps* server and, using a Merkle tree, ensures that they have not been corrupted in any way.

 ## Run